Shattuck Avenue

-Shattuck Avenue is a major city street running north–south through Berkeley, California, and Oakland, California.
+Shattuck Avenue is a major city street running north–south through Berkeley and Oakland, California.
 At its southern end, the street branches from Telegraph Avenue in Oakland's Temescal district, then ends at Indian Rock Park in the Berkeley Hills to the north.
 Shattuck Avenue is the main street of Berkeley, forming the spine of that city's downtown, and the site of the Gourmet Ghetto in North Berkeley.
 The street was named for Francis Kittredge Shattuck, an early landowner and booster who later served as Mayor of Oakland.
 Shattuck was largely responsible for the original construction of the road as well as for a railroad built along its route.